joeykokinda/MetaGlassesAnswerer/README.md

 ---

-## ⚠️ Security Notice
+## Security Notice

 Use a throwaway or burner Instagram account.
 Do **not** use your personal credentials when automating login to third-party services.
+You can set up the livestream on your main account but the commenting one should be done with a burner.

 ---

-## ✅ TODO / Future Ideas

-- OCR tuning for blurry quiz feeds
-- Add Twitch/YouTube livestream support
-- Overlay viewer for real-time answer display
+## Future Ideas (If you would Like to make a pull request feel free to do so)

+- Better input method, rather then taking screenshots at a certain time interval
 - Auto-region detection for livestream window
+- Better way of sending photo (I have tried whatsapp and messagener but I have had no luck)

 ---

-## 📄 License
+## License

 MIT License — free to use, fork, and modify.

 ---

-## 👥 Authors
+## Authors

 - Joey Kokinda
 - Contributions welcome via pull requests